-One of the frustrations of reading Recovering the Scandal of the Cross, by Joel Green and Mark Baker, is that they claim to be criticising the doctrine of penal substitution in some of its more popular (and cruder) expressions, but mainly train their artillery on other targets.
+One of the frustrations of reading Recovering the Scandal of the Cross, by Joel Green and Mark Baker, is that although they claim to be criticising the doctrine of penal substitution in some of its more popular (and cruder) expressions, they actually tend to train their artillery on other targets.

 So I appreciated the opportunity to read this post by Morgan Guyton, who discusses ‘four cringeworthy claims of popular penal substitutionary theology’.
 (Guyton says that he was motivate by listening to a sermon by Steven Furtick, but I have been unable to track down that particular sermon).…